WATCH: Publisher Teresa Wippel’s 2020 TEDX talk on the important role readers play in the survival of journalism.

 Lynnwood Today Code of Conduct

-By registering to post on MLTnews, you agree to abide by this Code of Conduct.
+By registering to post on Lynnwood Today, you agree to abide by this Code of Conduct.
 While our code is in fact a set of guidelines, any deliberate violation of the following points — especially those that harm other members — will result in a loss of site privileges.

 — plagiarize the work of others, fail to acknowledge source material, or use images that belong to others without their permission;